-Event forwarding is the transmission of information to a centralised computer concerning events that take place on remote computers or servers.
-In this context, an event is any occurrence that affects a file, program, task.
+The transmission of information to a centralised computer concerning events that take place on remote computers or servers.
+In this context, an event is any occurrence that affects a file, program or task.
 Events are commonly used for troubleshooting applications and drivers.

-An event log is often used by a tool called security information and event management tool.
-This tool provides a higher level of analysis of the contents of an event log to help network administrators determine what is going on within a network.
+Used by a security information and event management tool.
+This tool provides a level of analysis of the contents of an event log to help network administrators determine what is going on within a network.

 A file that causes a computer to perform indicated tasks according to encoded instructions.